Part 1 – Technology and Environmental Impact

 Part 2 – Real World Applications

-In part 2 of this post, we explore some of the real world applications that are already disrupting the future of global transport across road, rail, sea and flight.
+In part 2 of Hydrogen Fuel Cell vs Lithium Ion – The Future of Transport, we explore some of the real world applications that are already disrupting the future of global transport across road, rail, sea and flight.

 From road transport and infrastructure networks, to pioneering lithium ion and hydrogen planes, we’ll compare the two technologies in terms of current and future potential.